HD 86081: Characteristics

+Planetary system

 Monitoring of this star for radial velocity variations began in November 2005 and the first companion was discovered on April 17, 2006.
 This hot Jupiter is orbiting just 0.0346 AU from the host star and has an orbital period of 2.1 days, one of the shortest periods ever discovered by this technique.
 The separation of this exoplant is sufficiently low that it may have sped up the star's rotation through tidal interaction.
 HD 86081 shows no evidence of planetary transits in spite of a 17.6% transit probability.
 There is a linear trend in the star's radial velocity measurements that may be an indicator of additional unseen companions.